nickrmurphy/earlybird-sdk/PROPOSAL.md

 A simple, type-safe storage solution for local-first apps that works identically on web and native platforms.
 Built on CRDTs for conflict-free sync with minimal dependencies.

 **Key Benefits:**
-- 🌐 Works everywhere (web/native via Capacitor)
+- 🌐 Unapologetically web-first with IndexedDB persistence
 - 🔄 Automatic conflict resolution across devices
 - 📝 Full TypeScript support with Standard Schema validation
-- 🪶 Minimal dependencies (just Capacitor + schema library)
+- 🪶 Zero external dependencies for core functionality
 - 🧪 Easy testing with in-memory adapter
 - 📁 Human-readable file storage